go-mate/go-commit/README.md

 Contributions are welcome!
 Report bugs, suggest features, and contribute code:

-- 🐛 **Found a bug?** Open an issue on GitHub with reproduction steps
+- 🐛 **Found a mistake?** Open an issue on GitHub with reproduction steps
 - 💡 **Have a feature idea?** Create an issue to discuss the suggestion
 - 📖 **Documentation confusing?** Report it so we can improve
 - 🚀 **Need new features?** Share the use cases to help us understand requirements